“The Pilates Method teaches you to be in control of your body, not at its mercy” - Joseph Pilates

 Unfortunately, the Beginners Courses are non-transferable.
 You must attend all sessions, you can’t do alternatively classes if you miss a session.

-If you have done Reformer Pilates before, you will still need to do an Introduction to Reformer class but please let us know that you’ve done Reformer before when you book the class and let the instructor when the class starts.
+BUT please let us know that you’ve done Reformer before when you book the class and let the instructor when the class starts.

 We will try to be as accommodating to your skill levels, while also maintaining our systems.